bobanm/table-printer/README.md

 ])
 ```

-By default, tables use spacing of 3 characters, separates header from the body using a line, and
+By default, tables use spacing of 3 characters, separates header from the body using a line,
-does not print a line after the last row.
-You can override those default values in the constructor:
+does not print a line after the last row, and aligns all columns to the left.
+You can override
+those default values in the constructor:

 ```typescript
 const positionsTable = new TablePrinter(